> worldwide public holidays

-The aforementioned announcement is the third time (2011-11-03 and 2011-08-04) that a day in lieu public holiday is declared, since president Ouattara finally gained control of the Ivory Coast (11-May-2011).
+The aforementioned announcement is the third time (2011-11-03 and 2011-08-04) that a day in lieu public holiday is declared, since president Ouattara finally gained control of the Ivory Coast (2011-05-11).

-Apparently the Ouattara administration, contrary to his predecessor, plans to heed the "décret No 96-2006 du 16 mai 2006" (16-May-2006) which amended the amends the "décret No 96-205 du 16 mars 1996 déterminant la liste et le régime des jours fériés" (09-May-1996) by mandating a Monday day in lieu public holiday when some of the fixed-date public holidays fall on a Sunday.
+Apparently the Ouattara administration, contrary to his predecessor, plans to heed the "décret No 96-2006 du 16 mai 2006" (2006-05-16) which amended the amends the "décret No 96-205 du 16 mars 1996 déterminant la liste et le régime des jours fériés" (1996-05-09) by mandating a Monday day in lieu public holiday when some of the fixed-date public holidays fall on a Sunday.